 Many hard-working Canadians simply can not afford to buy a home in the current housing market If we need new regulations we DON'T need regulations that will push Canadians further from home ownership such as higher minimum credit scores, lower maximums on debt service ratios or increasing the amount of min down payments required.
 People need homes to live in, and the above-mentioned measures will negatively affect regular blue-collar working people.

 We need regulation to increase the foreign buyers tax, increase capitol gains tax on investors that buy simply to flip and investors that buy and simply leave the house vacant for months or years.

-As a mortgage advisor I feel the single most important policy change has to come from the the Canadian Real Estate Association (CREA) They must regulate realtors to stop listing properties for $300k less than the value to artificially encourage bidding wars.
+As a mortgage advisor, I feel the single most important policy change has to come from the Canadian Real Estate Association (CREA) They must regulate realtors to stop listing properties for $300k less than the value to encourage bidding wars.
 And stop them from holding offers for 5-7 days.
-This is what is driving the bidding frenzy and creating the multiple offer situation.
+This is driving the bidding frenzy and creating the multiple offer situation.
 This is not the normal process.
-For years agents would list the price based on comparable sales and as a seller you would be happy to get the asking price.
-Innocent people/buyers have no idea what the house is worth and they are coached by their realtor and told they need to bid high or they won't have any chance to get the house.
+In past years agents would list the price based on comparable sales and as a seller you would be happy to get the asking price.
+Because of these volatile market conditions, innocent people/buyers do not know what the house is worth and are told they need to bid high or they won't have any chance to get the house.
 They are also encouraged to waive all the conditions such as financing and home inspection.
-Waiving these conditions is VERY risky business for home buyers and ends in disaster for many people.
+Waiving these conditions is a dangerous business for home buyers and ends in disaster for many people.

-None of us should want policy change simply for the sake of change and we don't want policy change that gives the some even more of an advantage than they have now.
-In this Mortgage Agent's opinion I am for some regulation and policy changes but only if it actually helps regular working people to get in to the market and make home ownership affordable for more people not less.
+None of us should want policy change simply for the sake of change, and we don't want policy change that gives some even more of an advantage than they have now.
+In this Mortgage Agent's opinion I am for some regulation and policy changes, but only if it actually helps regular working people to get in to the market and make home ownership affordable for more people not less.